ilsoftltd/colour-oled/arduino/readme.txt

 Colour OLED Breakout Board for Arduino
 =======================

+To use this library, copy the SSD1351 folder to the "libraries" folder of the Arduino package.

 There are three different libraries that can be used for the Arduino.

 1) Direct Drawing